Northeast Magnet High School

 Northeast Magnet High School, known locally as Northeast, is a public magnet high school in Bel Aire, Kansas, United States.
 It is operated by Wichita USD 259 school district.
 Northeast Magnet High School was the first magnet high school in Kansas.
 The magnet areas at Northeast include visual arts, science, and law.
 Students are also exposed to mathematics and language arts.
-Since it is a pure magnet school, there is no district boundary placed by the school district, meaning any high school age student within the Wichita district limits, can attend the school without requiring a special transfer, they still, however, are required to apply for the school, then students are selected at random to attend.
+Since it is a pure (non-neighborhood) magnet school, there is no district boundary placed by the school district, meaning any high school age student within the Wichita district limits, can attend the school without requiring a special transfer, they still, however, are required to apply for the school, then students are selected at random to attend.

 History

 In 1988, the district administration surveyed all eighth through eleventh grade students in the district to determine what special or choice high school programs would be most attractive.
 The responses indicated a very strong interest in science/technology as well as the visual arts.
 Northeast Magnet High School opened in 1990 as a secondary school of choice in the Community Education Center, originally called Mathewson Intermediate School.
 The Community Education Center site was chosen because of its proximity to Wichita State University.
 The colleges of Engineering and Fine Arts helped in the development of the program.
 Necessary remodeling was done and the Northeast Magnet High School began in August 1990 with the magnet choices of science/technology and visual art.

 In 1996, Northeast Magnet merged with the Downtown Law Magnet program, and in 1998, the law program moved from City Hall to its current location.

 In the early 2000s the school was updated through the passed bond issue.
 Renovations included, but were not limited to, the cafeteria and science classrooms.

 In 2008, a bond issue was approved to build 5 new schools in USD 259, which included a new high school.
 It was decided the new high school would replace the existing Northeast Magnet High School at 1847 North Chautauqua Street in Wichita.
 The new school is located approximately 6 miles northeast of the older school.
 In the fall of 2012, the new Northeast Magnet High School was opened to students.

 Northeast Magnet has been ranked as #7 best high school in Kansas according to US News.